matm/bmp/README.md

 **Command**|**Action**
 ---|---
 `q`|Exit the program
-`i`|Show current song information
+`Q`|Force exit the program, even with unsaved changes `i`|Show current song information
 `[`|Bookmark start: mark the beginning of the time frame `]`|Bookmark end: mark the end of the time frame.
 The time interval is added to the list of bookmarks for the current song